Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

-Start with money that settles on a fast Proof-of-Work network.
-Then add rules for how funds move, and only use richer app state when the product actually needs it.
+Kaspa app analysis starts with money that settles on a fast Proof-of-Work network.
+Rules for funds, receipts, and shared state come next only when the product needs them.

 Use this mental model before adding receipts, covenant rules, based apps, or later app programs.